 Besides the regular kitesurfing things to pack, there are a few location-specific things that might come in handy.
 Be aware that you can also rent (basic) gear on location.

 - Kiting goggles with UV protection for Chile and Argentina; these two lakes are in rather dusty surroundings so protect your eyes!
 The heavy UV filter is also no luxury, as the ozone layer is thinner in these regions.
 These attach really well to your face, but if you lose them, they float!

 - Full finger or half finger wetsuit gloves for Argentina and possibly Chile.
 Rodeo’s winds have been cooled by the mountains.
 If you want to have your hands snuggly warm in these climates consider kiting with gloves.
 Plus, they prevent blisters!
 More info about preventing frozen fingers here.

 - A good pair of tall boots for those easily affected by the cold will also extend your boarding time.
-There’s good options out there with round toes/split toes, whichever you prefer.
+There are good options out there with round toes/split toes, whichever you prefer.

-- For the same reasons it might be a good idea to invest into a hood or a beanie for cold gusts.
+- For the same reasons, it might be a good idea to invest in a hood or a beanie for cold gusts.

 Not convinced?
 Get inspired with these videos: